Having a solid liability waiver is vital for anyone promoting off-road races.

 In simple terms, a liability waiver does three things for both you and your racers:

-- #2 — It limits they’re right to sue you in the event of injury
+- It limits their right to sue you in the event of injury

 But, if you think that by having racer’s sign your liability waiver protects you from all liability, think again.